clippycoder/Smartthings-Shabbos-Mode/README.md

 ## Getting Started

 This new solution can be a bit complicated.
 It can either be self-hosted on linux (and probably windows too), or, for those who don't have home servers, hosted in the cloud (AWS).
 I'd reccomend self-hosting, because the AWS method is much more difficult to set up, and obviously prone to service outages.
 Personally, I don't have a linux server, so I'm running it in AWS.
 It should be noted that the AWS method can still be used in free-tier.
 Regardless of hosting choice, the first few steps are the same.
+Also, if you encounter any issues, be sure to check out the accompanying [SmartThings forum](https://community.smartthings.com/t/ep-smartapp-replacement-for-shabbat-and-holiday-modes/255274), which has a lot of helpful information and troubleshooting steps.

 # Setup: